nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 Incorrect syntax is used
     * 1a1.
 Dash shows an error message

+Use case resumes at step 1.

 * 1b.
-User tries to add a contact with the same name as a contact that already exists in the contact list
+User tries to add a contact with the same name as an existing contact in the contact list
   * 1b1.
 Dash shows an error message

 Use case resumes at step 1.